The-Balthazar/BrewWikiGen/README.md

 * `EnvironmentData` contains the following environmental values:

-  * `Blueprints`, a bool for if it should search subfolders of the `/Environment/` folder for blueprints or a shell links to blueprints.
-(Note: any link still needs to be in a subfolder).
-Don't ask why I implemented reading shell links for just this instead of just making the value a path.
-I genuinely don't know.

-  * `GenerateWikiPages`, assuming `Blueprints` is true, this bool defines if it should generate pages for the environmental blueprints.
-If not they will only be used for built-by lists and upgrades to/from information, and won't include them in navigation/category pages or include them in engineering build lists.
+  * `location` optionally is a path for it to search for environmental blueprints.
+    If it finds none it will use a shell link in there instead.
+Note this isn't recursive.

+  * `GenerateWikiPages`, if true, has the generator treat the environment as 'mod 0'.
+    Otherwise it will just be used for added context for mod pages.

   * `Factions`, optionally, is a an array of custom factions formatted as sub-arrays containing the faction category then the faction name.
 For example: